Estimated reading time: 20 minutes

-I created a bill payment schedule for you to print for your budget binder, which will help keep you organized and your bills paid on time.
+I have created a bill payment schedule for you to print and include in your budget binder, which will help keep you organized and ensure your bills are paid on time.

 Not paying your bills on time is a big deal, and it could see you smothered in debt or, even worse, on the naughty list with creditors.